 VegNews.Mole CroppedRobin Robertson

-6 Poblano Mole by Robin Robertson
+6 Poblano Mole

 Once you master mole, you have a flavor bomb of a sauce that you can slather on almost anything—jackfruit, chips, roasted peppers, beans, burritos—even basic steamed veggies reach new heights when smothered in this complex sauce.
 Pro tip: the longer the mixture simmers, the more pronounced the flavors.
-This isn’t a quick fix, but the delayed gratification is well worth it.
+This isn’t a quick recipe, but the delayed gratification is well worth it.

 Get the recipe